 - Reduce hassles of getting a mortgage loan

-- Allowing sellers concessions for Veteran home buyers of up to 4% so the Veteran home buyer does not have to come up with any closing costs out of pocket
+- This is so home buyers do not have to come up with any closing costs out of pocket

-- A Veteran with a VA Loan can purchase a home with their VA Loan with zero down payment and zero closing cost and no money out of pocket
+A Veteran with a VA Loan can purchase a home with their VA Loan with zero down payment and zero closing cost and no money out of pocket:

 - Many Veterans did not have any money saved for a down payment on a home purchase

-- To honor our men and women in uniform, the United States government created the VA Loan Program as a way of rewarding and thanking our Veterans after the completion of their service in helping them become homeowners with a VA Loan
+To honor our men and women in uniform, the United States government created the VA Loan Program as a way of rewarding and thanking our Veterans after the completion of their service in helping them become homeowners with a VA Loan.

-How Does VA Loans Work?
+How Do VA Loans Work?

 VA Loans are only limited to Veterans who have an honorable discharge with an active Certificate of Eligibility or COE.
-Here are the basics on VA Loans:

-- No money down.
-100% financing
+- 100% financing

-- Up to 4% sellers concessions
+- Up to 4% of sellers concessions

 - The United States Department of Veteran Affairs, or VA, is not a mortgage lender and does not originate, fund, or service VA Loans

-- The Department of Veteran Affairs guarantees VA Loans to VA mortgage lenders and guarantees that all VA Loans will be paid and insured if the Veteran defaults on his or her VA Loan and the VA Loan goes into foreclosure
+Guarantees all VA Loans will be paid and insured if the homeowner defaults on his or her Loan and goes into foreclosure.

 How To Qualify For VA Loan With Bad Credit?